brenoviladev/FEM-product-preview-card-component/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- Sass

 ### What I learned

-I learned how to use basic media queries
+I learned how to use basic media queries and basic sass features

 ```css
 @media screen and (min-width: 450px) {